michael-hartmann/caps/README.md

 ```
 ./casimir_logdetD: error while loading shared libraries: libcasimir.so: cannot open shared object file: No such file or directory
 ```
-If the shared libraries are not in the search path, you can run the programs by specifying the directories that contain the shared libraries in `LD_LIBRARY_PATH`:
+If the shared libraries are not in the search path, you can run the programs by specifying the directory that contains the shared libraries in `LD_LIBRARY_PATH`:
 ```
-$ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/libcasimir-dev/src/:/path/to/libcasimir-dev/src/libhodlr
+$ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/libcasimir-dev/bin
 ```

 Usage